 Humanity & Inclusion

-Michele is the senior digital marketing and communications officer at Humanity & Inclusion, where she works to ensure that HI’s digital footprint in the U.S. reflects the programmatic and advocacy priorities, and encourages people to support the organization’s work as advocates and donors.
-She develops the digital strategy and manages the daily engagement of Humanity & Inclusion’s website and social media channels, ensuring that all web-based content supports and enhances HI’s fundraising activities, complements the work with media relations, and encourages more people to support our actions.
+Michele is the U.S. senior digital marketing and communications officer at Humanity & Inclusion.
+She works to ensure that HI’s digital footprint reflects the organization’s programmatic and advocacy priorities, and encourages globally minded Americans to add their voices and their donor dollars to fuel the organization’s critical efforts.
+She develops the digital strategy, and coordinates across the global network to balance American campaigns with the organization’s global message priorities.
+She manages the daily engagement across Humanity & Inclusion’s website and social media channels, ensuring that all digital content is clear, accurate, accessible, and most of all, compelling—important levers to complement media relations work, and to encourage more Americans to lean in.

 Previously, she worked for the American College of Nurse-Midwives (ACNM), where she managed media relations and the digital communications around their annual meeting and promotion of publications.
-Michele serves as a founder and volunteer of the College Park Community Food Bank and received her M.A. from American University in Strategic Communications in 2012.
-She resides in Silver Spring, MD with her husband and their two children.
+Michele serves as a founder and volunteer of the College Park Community Food Bank, and as a board member and web manager of a preschool in a Washington, DC suburb.
+She received her Master’s in Strategic Communications from American University in 2012.
+She hails from Pennsylvania, but resides in Silver Spring, MD with her husband and their two children.